unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

 WA     2020  2,670,200
 ```

-If you plot this data using bars, you'll end up with three bars for each region, all at the same horizontal location.
-Consider the ACT, for example.
-There will be a bar for 2000, a bar for 2010, and a bar for 2020, all at the same horizontal location.
-Taller bars hide any shorter bars they're in front of, which is a problem.
+If you plot this data using bars, you'll end up with three bars for each region, all with the same horizontal location.
+Consider NSW, for example.
+There will be a bar for 2000, a bar for 2010, and a bar for 2020, all with the same horizontal location.
+Taller bars hide any shorter bars behind them, which is a problem.

 <div id="overlap"></div>
 <script>